xwmario/Warez/README.md

 - [Adobe CC 2018 - Full in-depth guide to installing and using any application (Windows)](https://www.reddit.com/r/sjain_guides/comments/9g4t2u/adobe_cc_2018_full_indepth_guide_to_installing/) A full in-depth guide to installing and cracking any application (Windows) by sjain_guides.
 - [Pirating Adobe CC for Dummies](https://www.reddit.com/r/Piracy/comments/5f5uz7/pirating_adobe_cc_for_dummies/) detailed guide about pirating Adobe CC for Windows
 - [Adobe Zii 4.0.3](https://www.reddit.com/r/Piracy/comments/9v7tr6/adobe_zii_403_released_now_includes_incopy/) Tool for patching and cracking Adobe CC applications
+- [How to download paid fonts for free](https://www.reddit.com/r/Piracy/comments/8tqfg6/how_to_download_paid_fonts_for_free/) Post by /u/Bebhio on how to use clever Google searches to find Adobe (and other) fonts online.

 ### Windows
 - [/r/MSToolkit](https://www.reddit.com/r/mstoolkit) Tools for activating Windows software, including Windows 10 itself